LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 However, the Elektron SDK isn't qualified on the Docker platform.
 If you find any problems while running it on the Docker platform, the issues must be replicated on bare metal machines before contacting the helpdesk support.

 ## Docker Installation
-Docker is available on many platforms, such as Windows, Mac, CentOS, Debian, Oracle Linux, RHEL, and Ubuntu.
+Docker is available on many platforms including Windows, Mac, CentOS, Debian, Oracle Linux, RHEL, and Ubuntu.
 In this article, Oracle Linux Server 6 and Docker 1.12.6 are used.
-Please follow these steps to install a Docker.
+Please follow the following steps to install a Docker on Oracle Linux Server 6.

 1. Installing Docker engine